Aliases for CEP57 Gene

 GeneCards Summary for CEP57 Gene

 CEP57 (Centrosomal Protein 57kDa) is a Protein Coding gene.
-Diseases associated with CEP57 include mosaic variegated aneuploidy syndrome 2 and mosaic variegated aneuploidy syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein homodimerization activity and fibroblast growth factor binding.
+Diseases associated with CEP57 include mosaic variegated aneuploidy syndrome and mosaic variegated aneuploidy syndrome 2.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+GO annotations related to this gene include protein homodimerization activity and microtubule binding.
 An important paralog of this gene is CEP57L1.

 UniProtKB/Swiss-Prot for CEP57 Gene